pablojimeno/blog/source/blog/2013-03-26-eurucamp-2013-is-more-than-a-conference.html.markdown

 ## Cost-covering tickets

 Last year, we made the mistake of offering some tickets did not cover all running costs of the conference (especially meal costs).
-This meant that we had to use a substantial amount of sponsor money to cover up the remaining costs, drawing funds from other important things like taping the talks.
+This meant that we had to use a substantial amount of sponsor money to cover up the remaining costs, drawing funds from other activities.
 We'd like to avoid this situation this year.
-This means that this years prices for the tickets will rise moderately, but not in an uncontrolled fashion.
+This means that this year's prices for the tickets have risen moderately.
 We will, however, continue to offer discounts for students and beginners.

 ## Engineering serendipity